bacadra/pulsar-language-tasklist/README.md

 Simply tasklist for `TODO`, `*.todo` and `*.tasklist` files.
 A set of tools has been provided by [tasklist-tools](https://github.com/bacadra/atom-tasklist-tools) package.

+A package has been inspired by [tasks](https://github.com/irrationalistic/atom-tasks) package.

 ## Installation

 ### Atom Text Editor